cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ![function operations](image_2.png)

 When creating a function, providing its metadata (as described later under function spec) as part of the function creation, it will be compiled and possibly published.
-A function may be started, disabled and enabled later on.
-Function deployments need to be able to support the following usecases:
+A function may be started, disabled, and enabled later.
+Function deployments need to be able to support the following use cases:

 * Event streaming, in this use case there may always be events in queue however the processing may need to be paused/resumed through an explicit request

 * Warm startup - function that has minimal number of instances at any time, such that the "first" event received has a warm start since the function is already deployed and is ready to serve the event (as opposed to a cold start where the function gets deployed on the first invocation by an “incoming” event)

-A user can **Publish** a function, this will create a new version (copy of the "latest" version), the published version may be tagged/labeled or have aliases, see more below.
+A user can **Publish** a function, this will create a new version (copy of the "latest" version), the published version may be tagged/labelled or have aliases, see more below.

 A user may want to **Execute/Invoke** a function directly (bypass the event source or API gateway) for debug and development processes.
 A user may specify invocation parameters such as desired version, Sync/Async operation, Verbosity level, etc.

 Users may want to obtain function **Statistics** (e.g. number of invocations, average runtime, average delay, failures, retries, etc.), statistics can be the current metric values or a time-series of values (e.g. stored in Prometheus or cloud provider facility such as AWS Cloud Watch).

-Users may want to retrive function **Log** data.
+Users may want to retrieve function **Log** data.
 This may be filtered by severity level and/or time range, and/or content.
-The Log data is per function, it include events such as function creation and deletion, explicit errors, warnings, or debug messages, and optionally the Stdout or Stderr of a function.
+The Log data is per function, it includes events such as function creation and deletion, explicit errors, warnings, or debug messages, and optionally the Stdout or Stderr of a function.
 It would be preferred to have one log entry per invocation or a way to associate log entries with a specific invocation (to allow simpler tracking of the function execution flow).

 ### Function Versioning and Aliases